okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 image: blog/featured/okta-java-short-skew.jpg
 ---

-In this tutorial, you are going to learn more about [PostgreSQL](https://www.postgresql.org/) and how to integrate it with a [Spring Boot application](https://spring.io/projects/spring-boot).
+In this tutorial, you are going to learn more about PostgreSQL and how to integrate it with a Spring Boot application.
 You will learn how to install a simple PostgreSQL instance using Docker and how to connect a Spring Boot application to it.
 After that, you'll create a simple database schema and add some data to it.
 Next, I'll show you how to create SQL files to deliver database changes, which are more suitable for enterprise applications.
 To finish, you will learn how to use PostgreSQL JSONB data structure and use PostgreSQL as a NoSQL database.

-Let's dig into it!
+Let's dig in!

-## Relational Databases and PostgreSQL
+## Get Started with PostgreSQL via Docker

-Initially proposed in [the 70's](https://en.wikipedia.org/wiki/Relational_database), RDBMS (*Relational Database Management System*) has grown in popularity over the latest decades as the computing processing power and storage capacity increases.
-Other databases types such as [Graph Databases](https://en.wikipedia.org/wiki/Graph_database) or [Hierarchical Databases](https://en.wikipedia.org/wiki/Hierarchical_database_model) were introduced by the same time, but they were too complex by its time and helped Relational Databases to _win_ over them into developers preference.

-Another critical characteristic of RDBMS systems is the support for [ACID transactions](https://en.wikipedia.org/wiki/ACID_(computer_science)) (*Atomicity, Consistency, Isolation, Durability*) which guarantee data consistency even in a concurrent environment without the developer need to be fully aware.
+Initially proposed in the 70s, the RDBMS (Relational Database Management System) has grown in popularity through the years as computing processing power and storage capacity has increased.
+A critical characteristic of RDBMS is the support for ACID transactions (Atomicity, Consistency, Isolation, Durability) which guarantee data consistency even in a concurrent environment without the developer need to be fully aware.

-[PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) is one of the most famous RDBMS around.
-Technically speaking it is also one of the most advanced relational database system available (freely or commercial).
+PostgreSQL is one of the most famous RDBMS around.
+Technically speaking it is also one of the most advanced relational database systems available.
 Why is that?
 Postgres means *Post Ingres* or the successor of Ingres, an older database once sold and paved the way to the more famous *Microsoft SQL Server* and other products.
-What do they have in common?
-Its creator: Michael Stonebraker.
-If you are interested in history, Wikipedia has an [excellent article](https://en.wikipedia.org/wiki/PostgreSQL) about it.

-## Prerequisites

-First and foremost, you'll need to clone this post's [GitHub repository](https://github.com/oktadeveloper/okta-postgresql-spring-boot-example) that helps you if you have any doubts.
-Carefully selected branches are available to help you on each step of this article if you need any assistance.

-You will also need PostgreSQL to run the tutorial.
+You will need PostgreSQL installed to complete the tutorial.
 To install and test PostgreSQL, I recommend using Docker:

 ```bash
 docker pull postgres:11